thomasbjeldbak/dynaway-homework-tspto-public/README.md

 In this task, pick an [Ionic component](https://ionicframework.com/docs/components) of your choice (e.g. alert, toast) and use it for displaying an error message if an error occurs.

 ## Task #3 💣
 We can now say that the component does all we needed from it.
 It fetches data and displays them properly, and if an error occurs, shows a message to the user.
 We could consider it done for now, and that is correct, although what if we forgot to add something?
 Or a simple bug appears in a few months time?
-We would have to recall how the component works to be sure that the everything is still working the intended way.
-Or someone else could be assigned to fix/extend the component so he/she would have to spend some time getting familiar to your code.
+We would have to recall how the component works to be sure that everything is still working the intended way.
+Or someone else could be assigned to fix/extend the component so he/she would have to spend some time getting familiar with your code.

 Fortunatelly there is a way how to prevent regression errors in the future and make sure that the component works 100% correctly all the time - unit tests! 🎉 We can imagine our component as a black box with some inputs and outputs so it is fairly simple to test it, feeding it with data and expecting the correct outputs.

 Angular comes with a testing framework bundled with it called Karma.
-We keep our unit tests in spec files (`*.spec.ts`) and execute them using Karma.
+We keep our unit tests in spec files (`*.spec.ts`) and execute them using `npm run test`.
 So in this task, write a unit test(s) for the home component that we have been working on so far.

 A few notes:
 * Other components and services are already tested.
 Feel free to get inspired there!